JulianBurke/JulianBurke/README.md

 - 👋 Hi, I’m @JulianBurke
 - 👀 I’m interested in Data Analysis.
-- 🌱 I’m currently learning C to supplement my Python knowledge, and dabbling in Comma ai OpenRoad as well.
+- 🌱 I’m currently learning C to supplement my Python knowledge, and dabbling in Comma.ai OpenRoad as well.
-- 💞️ I’m looking to collaborate on anything interesting, but partiularly in the healthcare or urban planning spaces.
+- 💞️ I’m looking to collaborate on anything interesting, but particularly data analytics projects in the healthcare or urban planning spaces.
 - 📫 How to reach me: julianburke.main@gmail
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have had the great honor  of hanging out with MIT's Prof. Manolis Kellis.